 Physiology of PCOS is Complex

 Before exploring how PCOS affects fertility, it’s helpful to understand that PCOS embodies a complex physiological condition.
-This entails variations in hormone levels and neurochemistry, abnormalities in receptor number and function, sluggish hormone metabolism, and genetic variances in the responses to these changes reflects an underlying disorder of receptor functionality.
+In PCOS we find genetic variances in hormone levels, neurochemistry, cell receptor numbers, decreased receptor functionality, and altered hormone metabolism within the cells which all contribute to a variety of patient symptoms.
 Analogous to cell doorways, receptors serve as entry points for hormones, each requiring a specific key.
 These "doors" and their mechanisms are inherited and may differ in size, efficiency, and quantity among individuals.
 In PCOS, receptor dysfunction arises when these keys fail to operate correctly, leading to improper use, recycling, and opening of the receptor "doors."

 Many receptors are altered in PCOS including those for norepinephrine, estrogen, vitamin D, adiponectin, cortisol, and testosterone; all which underscores the systemic nature of PCOS.
 Focusing on the role of insulin, identified as a key factor in approximately 70% of women with PCOS, sheds light on how this condition transcends an isolated ovarian disorder to implicate systemic challenges (3).
 Insulin levels are generally elevated in women with PCOS independent of weight or carbohydrate intake.
 Newer research is showing that this is due to anormal insulin receptors and likely abnormal insulin metabolism.
 Higher insulin then sets off a cascade affecting various hormones including LH, DHEAS, DHEA, androstenedione, and testosterone, contributing to weight gain, abdominal obesity, reduced sex hormone-binding globulin (SHBG), and heightened inflammation.
 These hormonal imbalances manifest as hallmark symptoms of PCOS, such as: